 Five days later, she and her mother were deported to a factory in Freiberg, Germany where she was forced to make airplane parts.
 Here she bartered a piece of bread for a soap dish and another piece of bread for a comb.
 She celebrated her 16th birthday here.

 In April 1945 her and her mother were deported in open cattle cars to Mauthausen concentration camp in Austria.
 The trip took two and a half weeks.
 On May 5th, the American army liberated them.
-Her mother, afflicted with tuberculosis since Auschwitz, was sent to a hospital where she died in December 1945.
+Her mother, afflicted with tuberculosis since Auschwitz, died in a hospital in December 1945.
+In 1946 Anneliese moved to Philadelphia as an orphan.

 Anneliese is on the road of perpetual remembrance.
 She is a lecturer and has brought her experiences to high school and college students, to private and governmental organizations in her immediate area as well as Germany and Austria.
 Her complete lecture has been incorporated in a German book (Frauenleben im NS-Alltag) and English excerpts have been published in various U.S.A. publications.